It’s been a bit of a slug-fest at work.

 The line that I found most telling from that last linked article was this: “Many jobs have become less arduous, making it more feasible to continue into older age…”

-That’s one of the hangups from the environmentally sensitive among us.
+That’s one of the hang-ups from the environmentally sensitive among us.
 But you won’t find the crush of clown-car commuters in Denmark.
 Nope.
 That’s because the Danes ride their bikes EVERYWHERE.

 It’s not all roses of course.
 As the economy has recovered over the last decade, the average Danish commute has crept up to *26 miles.
-And not surprisingly, many Danish companies are struggling to recruit talent, because the Danes absolutely despise long commutes.
+And not surprisingly, many Danish companies are struggling to recruit talent, because the Danes despise long commutes.

 As for me?
 I’m feeling a bit Danish about my current situation.
 My annual time off from work is about equivalent (though we don’t get NINE paid holidays here in the states).
 And my commute is a measly 10 miles, of which I bike about a third of the time.

 My work week clocks in at about 43-45 hours, and that’s because I try not to waste time when I’m there.
-Like the Danes, I set aside no more than a half hour for lunch, but unlike the Danes, I eat lunch at my desk.
+Like the Danes, I set aside no more than a half-hour for lunch, but unlike the Danes, I eat lunch at my desk.

 Ultimately, I have very little to complain about.
 Even stressful days when the craziness abounds is a cakewalk compared to many other jobs or companies I’ve experienced.
 Since my early retirement journey began back in 2014, I’ve managed to avoid the type of monster projects that made my work-life miserable five years ago.

 This is where virtually 100% of the FIRE blogging community resides.
-There are many early retirees who simply travel the world and enjoy themselves immensely with their newfound freedom.
+Many early retirees simply travel the world and enjoy themselves immensely with their newfound freedom.
 But they are compelled to carve out time to blog about it.

-SemiFIRE is nothing more than trading your working energy from the cubicle monotony, to something you have more passion about.
-It’s still work, because YOU HAVE A JOB TO DO.
+SemiFIRE is nothing more than trading your working energy from the cubicle monotony, for something you have more passion about.
+It’s still working because YOU HAVE A JOB TO DO.
 We could play with semantics all day.
-But the point is we in the FIRE club have taken the traditional nature of “retirement” and reshaped it to suit our own purposes.
+But the point is we in the FIRE club have taken the traditional nature of “retirement” and reshaped it to suit our purposes.

 Example: Troy Aikman retired from the NFL (aka, “retired early”), but he picked up a side gig co-hosting televised games soon after.
 Sounds nice.
 Very “SemiFIRE” of you, Troy.
-But do you think his family misses him, when he’s off to a different city for telecasts half the year?
+But do you think his family misses him when he’s off to a different city for telecasts half the year?
 At the end of the day, we are all simply trading up jobs and calling it “early retirement”.